 Intermarket Relationships in the Economic Cycle

 Stage I: The first slowdown in business activity causes a reduction in demand for debt.
-This slowdown “typically” brings interest rates down (bonds prices move inverse to rates), as equities and commodities continue their downward moves.
+This slowdown has historically brought interest rates down (bonds prices move inverse to rates), as equities and commodities continue their downward moves.
 Commodities, a very cycle-sensitive group, are not in high demand, and inflation is typically not a concern.

-Stage III: As the economy swings out of contraction and toward growth, commodities finally join the party as demand for industrial materials builds.
-Stocks continue their bullish run.
+Stage III: As the economy swings out of contraction and toward growth, commodities typically begin to show strength as demand for industrial materials builds.
+Equities continue their bullish run.

-Stage IV: Commodities continue to rise with stocks as demand in both the industrial and consumer sector is strong.
-Most corporations are typically issuing more debt (high-yielding, see $HYG), so bond prices come down as interest rates move up.
-The yield curve could become inverted as demand for short-term funding grows and the opposite is typical for the long end of the curve (see NYSE: TLT).
+Stage IV: Commodities continue to rise with equities as demand in both the industrial and consumer sector is strong.
+Most corporations are typically issuing more debt (see NYSE: HYG), so bond prices come down as interest rates move up.
+The yield curve could become inverted as demand for short-term funding grows, and the opposite is typical for the long end of the curve (see NYSE: TLT).

 Intermarket Relationships in the Market Cycle

-Consumer Staples (Stages VI & I): As soon as traders get even a hint of a slowing economy, they will start to rotate money out of cyclical names and into consumer staples.
-These companies make diapers, paper towels, medicine, peanut butter, soap, and shampoo, among many other things.
-As unemployment starts to rise during the start of a downturn, affected families will cut back on unnecessary expenses, but not staples.
-As an example, consumer staple companies are typically non-volatile and low beta, such as Procter & Gamble and Johnson & Johnson.
+Consumer Staples (Stages VI & I): As soon as traders get even a hint of a slowing economy, they likely will begin to rotate money out of cyclical names and into consumer staples.
+These companies make paper towels, medicine, peanut butter, and shampoo, among many other things.
+As unemployment starts to rise during the start of a downturn, affected families will cut back on unnecessary expenses, but typically not staples.
+As an example, consumer staple companies generally are non-volatile and low beta, such as Procter & Gamble (NYSE: PG) and Johnson & Johnson (NYSE: JNJ).

 Financials (Stages II & III): A low-interest rate environment typically supports the late contraction phases.
 Rates are kept low to spur spending during an otherwise difficult period.
-Financial stocks benefit low rates as their cost of capital is more moderate, similar to utilities.
+Financials usually benefit from low rates as their cost of capital is typically more moderate, similar to utilities.
 Banks can borrow more cheaply and can potentially expand their margins as long if they continue to loan.
-Keyword is “if”.

-Transportation (Stage IV): All these newly produced goods and services must be now be moved around the world.
-Railroads, shipping, trucking, and airlines tend to do well during this expansion phase of the business cycle.
-Everything from raw materials (commodities) to intermediate goods, to final products, are in demand and thus need to be transported globally.
+Transportation (Stage IV): Newly produced goods have now begun to be shipped around the globe.
+Railroads, shipping, trucking, and airlines tend to do quite well during this expansion phase of the business cycle.
+Everything from raw materials (commodities) to intermediate goods, to final products, are in demand and thus need to be transported.

-Capital Goods (Stages IV & V): As the good times continue, companies will expand operations to meet the rising demand.
-Capital goods such as cranes and oil rigs become increasingly needed.
-Heavy equipment will be bought or rented for large-scale construction projects.
+Capital Goods (Stages IV & V): As the good times continue, companies will typically expand operations to meet the rising demand.
+Capital goods, such as cranes and oil rigs, become increasingly needed.
+Heavy equipment will also be purchased or rented for large-scale construction projects.

 Basic Materials (Stages IV & V): Necessary materials are now in high demand.
-This is due to all the new manufacturing and construction work during Stages IV, and V. For instance, steel for buildings, chemicals for agriculture.
-The companies who produce these items show great earnings at this time.
+This demand is due to all the new manufacturing and construction work during Stages IV and V. For instance, steel for buildings, chemicals for agriculture.
+The companies that produce these items will likely show good earnings at this time.

 Energy (Stages V & VI): In the last hurrah for commodities, oil prices tend to spike up just before a recession.
-As fears of recession start to become a reality, the industrial demand for oil is assumed to shrink very quickly and can cause an abrupt drop in the crude futures.
+Then, as fears of recession start to become a reality, the industrial demand for oil is assumed to shrink very quickly and can cause an abrupt drop in crude futures.

-Knowing where we are in the market cycle as well as the economic or business cycle is critical to success in the stock market.
+The key message: knowing the market cycle, as well as the economic or business cycle, is critical to success in the equity market.